Transport in Niger: Highways

-Outside of cities, the first major paved roads were constructed between the northern town of Arlit to the Benin border in the 1970s and 1980s.
+Outside of cities, the first major paved roads were constructed from the northern town of Arlit to the Benin border in the 1970s and 1980s.
 This road, dubbed the Uranium Highway,[1] runs through Arlit, Agadez, Tahoua, Birnin-Konni, and Niamey, and is part of the Trans-Sahara Highway system.

 An additional paved highway runs from Niamey via Maradi and Zinder towards Diffa in the far east of the nation, although the stretch from Zinder to Diffa is only partially paved.
 Portions of this route are used by the Trans-Sahel Highway route.
 The Niger section is 837 km long (of which 600 km were in poor condition as of 2000), via Niamey, Dosso, Dogondoutchi, Birnin-Konni, and Maradi to the Nigerian border at Jibiya.

-Other roads range from all-weather laterite surfaces to grated dirt or sand Pistes, especially in the arid north.
+Other roads range from all-weather laterite surfaces to grated dirt or sandpistes, especially in the arid north.